sizhuoli/TreeCountSegHeight/README.md

 - Acknowledgements to [Styrelsen for Dataforsyning og Infrastructur](https://sdfi.dk/) and [National Land Survey of Finland](https://www.maanmittauslaitos.fi/en/maps-and-spatial-data/) for open sourcing aeiral images for building the datasets

 - P.S.
-A data corruption issue was spotted and fixed on 27/09/2024, please download the data again with the new link if you have downloaded it before this date!!
+A data corruption issue was spotted and fixed on 27/09/2024, please download the data again if you have downloaded it before this date!!
 The data is now stored in our university's data platform ERDA.

 ### Key features